shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-2.md

 ## 4.3 Custom Backward Pass for Layers

 Following the propagation direction of the gradients, we will next implement the backward derivative of FeedForwardLayer.
-But we're going to do something different.
+But here we're going to do something different.
 Instead of asking Slang to automatically synthesize the backward autodiff for us, we will provide a custom derivative implementation.
-Because the network parameters and gradients are a buffer storage declared in the layer, we will have to provide a custom derivative to write the gradient back to the global buffer storage, you can reference [progagate derivative to storage buffer](auto-diff-tutorial-1.md#how-to-propagate-derivatives-to-global-buffer-storage) in last tutorial to refresh your memory.
-Another reason is that our layer is just matrix multiplication with bias, and its derivative is quite simple, and there are lots of options to even accelerate it with specific hardware (e.g. Nvidia tensor core).
+Because the network parameters and gradients are a buffer storage declared in the layer, we will have to provide a custom derivative to write the gradient back to the global buffer storage.
+You can reference [progagate derivative to storage buffer](auto-diff-tutorial-1.md#how-to-propagate-derivatives-to-global-buffer-storage) in last tutorial to refresh your memory.
+Another benefit of providing a custom derivative here is that our layer is just matrix multiplication with bias, and its derivative is quite simple, so there are lots of options to accelerate it with specific hardware (e.g. Nvidia tensor cores).
 Therefore, it's good practice to implement the custom derivative.

 First, let's revisit the mathematical formula, given:
 $$Z=W\cdot x+b$$
-$$Y=LeakRelu(Z)$$
+$$Y=LeakyRelu(Z)$$

 Where $W \in R^{m \times n}$, $x \in R^{n}$ and $b \in R^{m}$, the gradient of $W$, $x$ and $b$ will be: